Share This Article

-The Fear of Witchcraft is Known as Wiccaphobia, Is It Real?
+The Fear of Witchcraft, or Wiccaphobia: Is It Real?

 What Is Wiccaphobia?

 Wiccaphobia is an irrational fear of witches and witchcraft.
-The name comes from two words:
+The name comes from two words, Old English “wicca” meaning male witch, and the Greek term phobos meaning fear.

-Take note that “Wicca” is now used to refer to the Pagan religion practiced today.
+The term “wicca” is now used to refer to the pagan religion practiced today.
 The phobia of witches is different from other phobias.
-Although irrational, this fear of witches has adverse effects on a phobic person.
+Although irrational, this fear of witches has adverse effects on you.
 In a world of science, it can be frustrating to explain your fear of supernatural powers.

 Why Are Witches Scary?